uncefact/spec-JSONschema/JSONschema2020-12/meta-library/README.md

 * All other json schema files with no special suffix are representations of business document message structures.
 For example is the __UNECE-CrossIndustryInvoice.json__ the json schema represenation of the Cross Industry Invoice business document structure.
+* Code lists are stored in the sub-folder __codelists__.
+A few code lists are not published in this library.
+  The list can be found in the corresponding __error.log__ file.

 ## What is this meta-library ?